pnp/script-samples/scripts/powerapps-get-app-users-list-csv/README.md

 plugin: add-to-gallery
 ---

-# Export all PowerApps details and its Role assigments from Tenant in CSV format
+# Export all PowerApps details and its Role assignments from Tenant in CSV format

 ## Summary

-This powershell script will export all the powerapps in a particular tenant and all its enviorment and its role assigments in csv format.
+This powershell script will export all the powerapps in a particular tenant and all its environment and its role assignments in csv format.

-Script will export AppID, AppDisplay Name, User Display name, User Email, Role Type(Owner/CanView/CanEdit), Enviroment, App Created Time, App Modifed Time
+Script will export AppID, AppDisplay Name, User Display name, User Email, Role Type(Owner/CanView/CanEdit), Environment, App Created Time, App Modified Time

 ![Example Screenshot](assets/SampleOutPut.png)